 Don't form a doctrine on one verse.
-Bring them all together and the the complete teaching.
+Bring them all together and understand the complete teaching.
 If there are many passages on a subject, it is an important subject -- get all of the passages together.
-If there very limited passages on a subject, don't give that as much significance compared to other more important teachings.
+If there are very limited passages on a subject, don't give that as much significance compared to other more important teachings.

 Such a mistake is shown in Scripture itself.
 In John 12:34 the multitude is interpreting only second coming prophecies as found in Daniel 7:13, 14 and they completely missed first coming prophecies such as Isaiah 53.

 Find other passages by the same author using the same word.